 She is co-director of the Women in the World’s Religions and Spirituality Project, which is part of the World Religions and Spirituality Project online encyclopedia and archive.

-Dr. Wessinger has published nine books.
+Dr. Wessinger has published ten books.
 She is the author of Annie Besant and Progressive Millennialism (1988); and How the Millennium Comes Violently: From Jonestown to Heaven’s Gate (2000).
 She is editor of Women's Leadership in Marginal Religions: Explorations Outside the Mainstream (1993); Religious Institutions and Women's Leadership: New Roles Inside the Mainstream (1996); Millennialism, Persecution, and Violence: Historical Cases (2000); and Oxford Handbook of Millennialism (2011).
 Her oral history project with surviving Branch Davidians produced three autobiographies, which she edited: Memories of the Branch Davidians: Autobiography of David Koresh's Mother, by Bonnie Haldeman (2007); When They Were Mine: Memoirs of a Branch Davidian Wife and Mother, by Sheila Martin (2009); A Journey to Waco: Autobiography of a Branch Davidian, by Clive Doyle with Catherine Wessinger and Matthew D. Wittmer.
+This oral history project has continued on her YouTube channel.
+Her most recent book is Theory of Women in Religions (2020)

 - “The FBI’s ‘Cult War’ against the Branch Davidians.”
 In The FBI and Religion: Faith and National Security Before and After 9/11, ed.
 Sylvester A. Johnson and Steven Weitzman, 203-43.
 Oakland: University of California Press, 2017.